 To enhance the comfort of patients at Tallahassee Memorial through the efforts of volunteers by:

-- Recruiting and managing quality volunteers that meet the needs and strategic plan of Tallahassee Memorial Hospital
+- Recruiting and managing quality volunteers that meet the needs and strategic plan of Tallahassee Memorial HealthCare

 - Creating a culture that values all volunteers and assists them in developing their full potential in order to best serve at TMH

 Due to the nature of care and for the safety of our patients, all volunteers are carefully screened, processed and placed in assignments that meet a need established by Tallahassee Memorial.
 This process includes undergoing a criminal background check and drug test, TB (tuberculosis) skin test, proof of immunizations, and a volunteer orientation.
 The screening process may take up to 2-3 weeks to complete.

 - Application Form: To become a volunteer at Tallahassee Memorial Hospital, the first step is to submit a Volunteer Application.
 If there is a suitable opening, you will be contacted with instructions to complete the security and health screenings outlined below.

 - Security Screening: A criminal history check and drug screening will be completed for each volunteer.
 Fingerprints are also required for access to certain hospital units.
 Fees may apply.